mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Option D - Alternative Route:**
 - Backtrack 2 hours to find another crossing
 - Lose time but remain safe
-- May miss optimal approach window to Raven's Rest
+- May miss optimal approach window to Raven's Keep

 ---

-**AFTERMATH - Sighting Raven's Rest:**
+**AFTERMATH - Sighting Raven's Keep:**

 **READ ALOUD:**
 > *With the ambush behind you, you press forward.
-As the trail climbs higher, the ruins of Raven's Rest loom before you.
+As the trail climbs higher, the ruins of Raven's Keep loom before you.
 What was once a proud fortress is now a broken skeleton—walls collapsed, towers toppled, stones blackened by ancient fires.
 Yet torches burn throughout the ruins, and figures move with purpose.
 Tents cluster in the courtyard.
 Smoke rises from makeshift forges.
 This is no mere camp—it's a military operation.*
 >
 > *And somewhere in those depths, Lord Shadows Blackwood awaits, seeking to reclaim what was stolen from his family 43 years ago.*